dcmoura/spyql/docs/distinctive.rst

 Run queries on top of files, streams, or python variables/expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every command-line tool that outputs data in JSON/CSV can be piped into spyql.
+Every command-line tool that outputs data in JSON/CSV can be piped into SPyQL.
 In addition, you can use python expressions (e.g. list comprehensions) to generate the input data.